alcibue/alcibue/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at AmbevTech as Software Developer
-- 🌱 I’m currently learning HTML, CSS, JS, NODEJS
+- 🌱 I’m currently learning NODEJS
 - 💬 Ask me about ...
 - 📫 How to reach me: bueno-jr@hotmail.com